rizkiarm/grid-universe/docs/design/systems_lifecycle.md

 - Blocking confusion:

-    - movement_system ignores Collidable but respects Blocking; pathfinding uses similar logic.
+    - `movement_system` ignores `Collidable` but respects `Blocking`; `pathfinding_system` uses similar logic.
 Keep consistency across new systems.

 - Trail confusion:

-    - Remember that trail is Manhattan interpolation between prev and current; don’t assume diagonal adjacency is tracked unless split into axis steps.
+    - Remember that `trail` is Manhattan interpolation between prev and current; don’t assume diagonal adjacency is tracked unless split into axis steps.

 - Portal loops:

-    - Let portal_system use prev_position and entering detection to avoid instant back-and-forth loops.
+    - Let `portal_system` use `prev_position` and entering detection to avoid instant back-and-forth loops.

 - GC surprises:

     - If you hold references to entities only in local variables, GC will remove them.
-Keep needed references in State stores (inventory/status/etc.).
+Keep needed references in `State` stores (`Inventory`/`Status`/etc.).

 ## Diagnostics and testing

 - Instrumentation:

-    - Log key fields per step: turn, agent position, score, win/lose, counts of specific components.
+    - Log key fields per step: `turn`, agent position, `score`, `win/lose`, counts of specific components.

 - Visual debug:

-    - Save frames from TextureRenderer at multiple points (pre-action, after each submove, post-step) if you temporarily expose hooks, or simply render each State after step.
+    - Save frames from `TextureRenderer` at multiple points (pre-action, after each submove, post-step) if you temporarily expose hooks, or simply render each `State` after step.

 - Unit tests: